 Before having fulvestrant

-- If you have not yet gone through the menopause, or if there is a possibility you might be pregnant.
+- If you have not yet gone through the menopause, or if there is a possibility you could be pregnant.

 - If you have any blood clotting problems or bleeding disorders.